Can You Recycle Blenders? (And Throw Them in Trash?)

 4. Aquarium

 Did you know that you can easily transform your old blender jug into an aquarium?
-The best part is that blenders have covers, so even if you get a jumper fish, you don’t have to worry about it jumping out of the jar.
+That’s true, and the best part is that blenders have covers, so even if you get a jumper fish, you don’t have to worry about it jumping out of the jar.

 Now, here’s how to get started.
 First, you’ll need to prepare the aquarium.
 Then, you can get some seaweed, pebbles, and suitable water for the type of fish you want.
 Then, put those things together, and you’ll have an aquarium.